keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 ![img](img/k1.png)

 #### 1. Introduction
-Dot matrices are very commonplace in daily life.
+It is very commonplace to see dot matrices in daily life.
 They have found wide applications in LED advertisement screens, elevator floor display, bus stop announcement and so on.

 The LED dot matrix of Micro: Bit main board contains 25 LEDs in a grid.
 Previously, we have succeeded in controlling a certain LED to light by integrating its position value into the test code.
 Theoretically, we can turn on many LEDs at the same time to show patterns, digits and characters.